conda/conda-docs/docs/source/miniconda.rst

 System requirements
 ===================

-* License: Free use and redistribution under the terms of the `EULA for Anaconda Individual Edition <https://www.anaconda.com/end-user-license-agreement-miniconda>`_.
+* License: Free use and redistribution under the terms of the `EULA for Miniconda <https://www.anaconda.com/end-user-license-agreement-miniconda>`_.
 * Operating system: Windows 8 or newer, 64-bit macOS 10.13+, or Linux, including Ubuntu, RedHat, CentOS 7+, and others.
-* If your operating system is older than what is currently supported, you can find older versions of the Anaconda installers in our `archive <https://repo.anaconda.com/archive/>`_ that might work for you.
-See :ref:`Using Anaconda on older operating systems <old-os>` for version recommendations.
+* If your operating system is older than what is currently supported, you can find older versions of the Miniconda installers in our `archive <https://repo.anaconda.com/miniconda/>`_ that might work for you.
 * System architecture: Windows- 64-bit x86, 32-bit x86; MacOS- 64-bit x86; Linux- 64-bit x86, 64-bit aarch64 (AWS Graviton2 / arm64), 64-bit Power8/Power9, s390x (Linux on IBM Z & LinuxONE).
 * Minimum 300 MB disk space to download and install.